omeravci99/Schedule-Generator/README.md

 - `excel_to_sql.py`: A script for converting Excel files containing course information to an SQLite database format.
 - `main.py`: Contains the core functions for processing course data, generating schedules, and validating them.
 - `course.db`: An SQLite database file containing course information.
 - `lessons/`: A directory containing Excel files with course information.
-(Note: Excel files are not shared.)
+(Note: This directory is not shared.)
 - `templates/`: This directory contains template files used for generating reports or exporting schedules in different formats.